I recently had the privilege to interview Sara Martin. She is Editor in Chief of the Adams Papers.

 Digital editions and other online materials also facilitate access to broader publics.
 Since the Adams Papers was founded, editors have worked to build a database of all known Adams documents.
 This control file, organized chronologically, by author, and by subject, resided in our offices and was therefore only accessible to staff and a small number of onsite researchers.

 Through generous funding from the NHPRC and the Packard Humanities Institute, we were able to digitize the control file, and the resulting Online Adams Catalog was launched as a free public resource in 2012.
 Through it, anyone can search more than 100,000 records of Adams documents and can more easily navigate materials included on the 608-reel microfilm edition of the papers.

 It is a huge boon to researchers and now generates more than 1,000 hits per month.

-Sara Martin: The JSP project is unique in that from the outset it has structured the edition to satisfy the needs of two main constituencies—scholars, who are the typical primary audience for a documentary edition, and church members, who have a vested interest in the edition.
+The Joseph Smith Papers Project is unique in that from the outset it has structured the edition to satisfy the needs of two main constituencies—scholars, who are the typical primary audience for a documentary edition, and church members, who have a vested interest in the edition.